-Visit Haji Malang Dargah: The Dargah En route a Fort in Kalyan, Mumbai (2021)
+Visit Haji Malang Dargah : The Dargah En route a Fort in Kalyan, Mumbai (2023)

-The Haji Malang Dargah is one of the most popular places of tourist and religious importance in Kalyan, Mumbai.
+The Haji Malang Dargah is one of the most popular places of tourist and religious importance in Kalyan, Mumbai, book flights to Mumbai.
 The Haji Malang Dargah is unique because it is upon a hill.
 It is one of the few religious places in Maharashtra that requires a trek, apart from the temples that we see in the forts of Maharashtra.

 Haji Malang History